ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_doc/v2-clinical-beacons.md

 did not allow the addition of any additional information beyond the qualification for the "exists?" query to the Beacon response.

+### Beacon v1.n - Query options

+While the Beacon v0.1 => v0.3 only allowed queries for precise (SNP, INDEL) genome variants, v0.4 => 1.n added options for structural variants and range queries.
+However, no options for biomedical or technical metadata queries had been included.

 ### Beacon v1.n - Data Delivery

 With version 1.0 of the Beacon API, the addition of the `handover` response